 On the objective side:

 It’s remarkably affordable for fast speed color negative film.
 The price* of Lomo 800 is just under US$18.00 in 120 format, and just under US$15.00 for 35mm — for a three-pack.
-Speaking of the 120 format (since that’s what I use), it equals about US$6.00 a roll, which is the same price as a single roll of Kodak Ektar 100 (that’s obviously quite a bit slower a film stock).
+Speaking of the 120 format (since that’s what I use), it equals about US$6.00 a roll, which is the same price as a single roll of Kodak Ektar 100, which is obviously quite a bit slower of a film stock.
 Additionally, it’s far less expensive than Kodak Portra 800 (which runs about US$10.00 per roll), while providing somewhat similar results in my opinion.
-In short, you get the flexibility of shooting with 800 ISO film, at a bargain price.
+In short, you get the flexibility of shooting with 800 ISO film, at a lower price point.

 On the more subjective side of the equation:

 My favorite thing about Lomo 800 is that I find its color rendering to be beautiful.
 In some conditions, it resembles the widely respected and admired Kodak Portra, which tends to warm things up ever so slightly for optimized portraiture, while otherwise rendering accurate color.
 While I’ll still take Portra any day for portraits (and I could argue the results overall are superior to Lomo), net-net, the color of Lomo 800 — to my eye, anyway — is quite appealing.
 It has a slightly vintage look overall, which is distinctive, and in my book, very pleasant.
 In some instances, the colors tend to lean a bit to the green side, but regardless, I like the results.

 I think its grain qualities are quite good.
 But then, I am shooting medium format, so I wouldn’t expect the grain to be particularly noticeable regardless.
 I’ve not done it yet, but I will do a high-res scan of some of my negatives soon, zoom in, and get a closer look.
 But for routine use?
 I think it’s great.
 I might also pick-up some 35mm Lomo 800 and see what it delivers in that (considerably smaller) footprint.

-Now for the down side, and I come-up with only two:
+Now for the down sides, and I come-up with only two: